Michael-R-R/GW2_Tool_Hub/README.md

 ### How to Compile, Build, and Run

 - Download the 5.15.2 open source Qt build: [Qt Website](https://www.qt.io/download-qt-installer?hsCtaTracking=99d9dd4f-5681-48d2-b096-470725510d34%7C074ddad0-fdef-4e53-8aa8-5e8a876d6ab4)
 - During installation make sure to add the following Components: MSVC 2019 64-bit, Qt WebEngine, OpenSSL 1.1.1j Toolkit.
-If you forget to add the components during installation, you can add them by going to the installation folder and runnign the 'MaintenanceTool.exe' and follow the wizard.
+If you forget to add the components during installation, you can add them by going to the installation folder and running the 'MaintenanceTool.exe' and follow the wizard.
 Refer to the following screenshots:

 ![qt comp](https://user-images.githubusercontent.com/54217603/119823730-2430a500-bec3-11eb-9879-a1d0b88a8a4e.png)